pratyushasharma/laser/README.md

 We first discuss installing the code and then discuss how to run an experiment.

 To install the experiment, please install the pip file.
-We chiefly just need pytorch and huggingface datasets package.
+We chiefly just need pytorch and the datasets and transformers package from huggingface.
 It might be a good idea to create a conda environment.

 > pip3 install -r requirements.txt